The University has 2 recording studios and 4 recording pods:

-Set the aspect ratio of your presentation to 16:9 (widescreen mode) to fill the screen in the studio and prevent black bars appearing down both sides of your final recording.
+Set the aspect ratio of your presentation to 16:9 (widescreen mode) to fill the screen in the room and prevent black bars appearing down both sides of your final recording.

-Leave a gap on one side of your slides to provide you with space to stand without obscuring your information.
+Leave a blank area in each slide to provide you with space to stand without obscuring your information.